-The growing use of data-centric technologies is transforming criminal justice in the United States.
-These technologies affect the scale and nature of collected data, enable the detection of discriminatory patterns of policing, and influence bail recommendations for pretrial detainees, among other things.
-Modern computational and statistical methods offer the promise of increased efficiency, equity, and transparency, but their use raises complex legal, social, and ethical questions.
-In this course, we will discuss the application of techniques from machine learning and statistics to a variety of criminal justice issues, analyze recent court decisions, and examine the relationships between law, public policy, and data.
-The course will involve readings and class discussion, short assignments, and a data-intensive semester-long project.
-The course will also feature guest speakers who work in the criminal justice domain.
-Students should have basic knowledge of statistics, programming, and supervised machine learning, but no prior knowledge of the criminal justice system will be assumed.
+The growing use of data-centric technologies is transforming many aspects of public policy in the United States.
+These technologies affect the scale and nature of data that can be collected, enabling new approaches for evaluating policies both retrospectively and prospectively; for detecting discriminatory practices; and for auditing and designing “fair” algorithmic systems, among other applications.
+While modern computational and statistical methods offer the promise of increased efficiency, equity, and transparency, their use also raises complex legal, social, and ethical questions.
+In this course, we will discuss the use of such methods in a variety of applications, focusing on examples from criminal justice, and will examine the relationships between law, public policy, and data.
+The course will involve lectures, readings and class discussion, paper presentations, and a data-intensive semester-long project.

 Visualization and visual analytics systems help people explore and explain data by allowing the creation of both static and interactive visual representations.
 A basic premise of visualization is that visual information can be processed at a much higher rate than raw numbers and text.
 Well-designed visualizations substitute perception for cognition, freeing up limited cognitive/memory resources for higher-level problems.
 This course aims to provide a broad understanding of the principals and designs behind data visualization.
 General topics include state-of-the-art techniques in both information visualization and scientific visualization, and the design of interactive/web-based visualization systems.
 Hands on experience will be provided through popular frameworks such as matplotlib, VTK and D3.js.